pbjuhr/FlashMessages/README.md

 Don't wanna use Composer?
 Download .zip from this page!

 ###2.
 Include in your project
+Session must be started first.
 To include FlashMessages in your ANAX-application, add the class in your front
 controller:
 ```php
 $di->setShared('FlashMessages', function() use ($di) {